-- 1) It is recommended to give a description of different possible legal regimes: - based on international agreements (conventions) and/or on directly applicable international regulation; - 348 based on commercial agreements and/or common trade practice; - 349 without special international regulation. - Legal regimes can be additionally supported by traditional institutes (governmental authorities, judicial settlement, risk insurances, notary ship and others) through mutual recognition of electronic documents secured by trust services. - Established legal regimes can also provide for imposing special requirements on the material and financial support of the business activity of specialized operators in case of damage to their users, including cases of compromising personal data. - Issues of institutional guarantees and legal regimes for constituting and functioning regional and global TTS-domains are proposed to be considered in a separate UNCITRAL Recommendation. - 2) It is recommended to describe the mechanisms of interaction of particular states and their international unions with other international formats in the frames of constituting of a common TTS: - 362 2.1) By means of the complete or a partial joining a state to an existing legal regime on the 363 basis of international treaties and/or directly applicable international regulations, in which 364 frames a task on forming a regional TTS has already been set or solved.
-This existing legal 365 regime ensures institutional guarantees to the subjects of electronic interaction. - 366 2.2) On the basis of interaction between different international unions: - in the first stage, a group of states creates an regional TTS domain ensuring institutional guarantees for the subjects of electronic interaction within the legal regime specified by these states; - in the second stage, the protocols of trusted interaction with other international unions are specified as related to mutual recognition of different legal regimes.
-This mutual recognition shall regard to institutional guarantees and information security requirements appertaining to each of the international formats, possibly on the basis of a nIDG being operated in the frames of an international legal regime. - 2.3) On the basis of interaction of a state with other states or international unions: - in the first stage, a state creates its own trust domain functioning in the frames of national legal regime specified by this state; - in the second stage, the protocols of trusted interaction with other states and/or international unions are specified as related to mutual recognition of different legal regimes.
-This mutual recognition shall regard to institutional guarantees and information security requirements appertaining to these states and international formats, possibly on the basis of a nIDG being operated in the frames of an international legal regime.

-- 383 3) It is recommended to describe domain-constituting mechanisms, similar to item 2), for - 384 legal regimes based on commercial agreements and/or common trade practice.

-Communication with international organizations in different areas of standardization on technical and organizational aspects of forming and functioning transboundary trust space

-- 388 It is recommended to take into consideration the following aspects of standardization: - 389 1.
-Technical and technological aspect

-390 The main objective of standardization in this area is facilitating technical interoperability 391 within the transboundary trust space.
-This should cover all technical aspects that necessarily 392 impact functional and security interoperability like documents and data formats, 393 communication protocols, format and protocol conversions, technical interfaces, the 394 equivalence of the assurance (security) level of technical components, etc.
+- 353 Legal regimes can be additionally supported by traditional institutes (governmental - authorities, judicial settlement, risk insurances, notary ship and others) through mutual - recognition of electronic documents secured by trust services. - 356 Established legal regimes can also provide for imposing special requirements on the material - and financial support of the business activity of specialized operators in case of damage to - 358 their users, including cases of compromising personal data. - 359 Issues of institutional guarantees and legal regimes for constituting and functioning regional - 360 and global TTS-domains are proposed to be considered in a separate UNCITRAL - 361 Recommendation. - 362 2) It is recommended to describe the mechanisms of interaction of particular states and their - international unions with other international formats in the frames of constituting of a - 364 common TTS: - 2.1) By means of the complete or a partial joining a state to an existing legal regime on the - 366 basis of international treaties and/or directly applicable international regulations, in which - frames a task on forming a regional TTS has already been set or solved.
+This existing legal - regime ensures institutional guarantees to the subjects of electronic interaction. - 369 2.2) On the basis of interaction between different international unions: - 370 in the first stage, a group of states creates an regional TTS domain ensuring institutional - guarantees for the subjects of electronic interaction within the legal regime specified by - 372 these states; - 373 in the second stage, the protocols of trusted interaction with other international unions are - 374 specified as related to mutual recognition of different legal regimes.
+This mutual - recognition shall regard to institutional guarantees and information security requirements - appertaining to each of the international formats, possibly on the basis of a nIDG being - operated in the frames of an international legal regime. - 2.3) On the basis of interaction of a state with other states or international unions: - in the first stage, a state creates its own trust domain functioning in the frames of national legal regime specified by this state; - 381 in the second stage, the protocols of trusted interaction with other states and/or - international unions are specified as related to mutual recognition of different legal - regimes.
+This mutual recognition shall regard to institutional guarantees and information - security requirements appertaining to these states and international formats, possibly on - the basis of a nIDG being operated in the frames of an international legal regime. - 386 3) It is recommended to describe domain-constituting mechanisms, similar to item 2), for - 387 legal regimes based on commercial agreements and/or common trade practice. - 388 Communication with international organizations in different areas of standardization - on technical and organizational aspects of forming and functioning transboundary trust - 390 space - 391 It is recommended to take into consideration the following aspects of standardization: - 392 1.
+Technical and technological aspect - 393 The main objective of standardization in this area is facilitating technical interoperability - 394 within the transboundary trust space.
+This should cover all technical aspects that necessarily - 395 impact functional and security interoperability like documents and data formats, communication protocols, format and protocol conversions, technical interfaces, the equivalence of the assurance (security) level of technical components, etc.

-395 2.
+398 2.
 Organizational aspect